National Bank of Thurmond

+The National bank of Thurmond served a town that grew quickly in the early 1900s as the region became a leading exporter of coal.
+Today, the town has only five residents and its remaining buildings have been preserved as a historic district operated by the National Park Service.
 The bank oversaw $4.8 million at its peak in the late 1920s, but was forced to close in 1931.
 The building was home to retail stores and apartments until 1959.
 With the exception of the period between 1975 and 1988, when it was home to a hotel and restaurant called the Bankers Club, the building has been empty.

 Backstory and Context